-The department is led by Head of Drama, Mrs Robinson (teacher of KS3, 4 and 5), with 2 specialist drama teachers, Mr Yale and Mrs Wray.
-The department is supported by Mr Jackson, our Faculty Support Assistant.
+The department is led by Head of Drama, Mrs Robinson (teacher of KS3, 4 and 5), with a specialist drama teacher, Mr Yale.

 Drama is a popular subject that allows students to explore different ways of working in groups, devising and performing.
 All students will study Drama at KS3 and it is an option at KS4 & KS5.

 In Drama we start to build students confidence in working in groups and developing ideas.
 We use drama games and quick task work.
 Students quickly learn strategies in which they can use within their drama.

 Key stage 3

 The Learning Journey

 Students build skills in devising and performing focusing on their use of vocals and how to create work for an audience.
 They look at a variety of themes and topics such as Aberfan, Evacuation in WW2 and relationship.

 Students continue to build on skills and strategies from year 7.
 Taking on a variety of roles, developing changes of vocals and physical characterisation.
 They will use and research themes and topics such as 1968; the year that changed the world, Capital punishment and the play ‘Teechers’.

 Students develop skills further by developing their vocals to included accents and dramatic pause, emotion and expression.
 They take on a variety of characters and are to perform these to an audience.
 They start to develop more abstract work focusing on themes such as World War 1, Physical theatre and the play ‘Blood Brothers’

 How are you going to be assessed?